 Vines are often overlooked by new gardeners when designing a garden space.
-Incorporating well placed vines into your landscape, can not only add visual interest, it creates vertical walls that help frame your space.
-Choosing the right vines for the right place will give your garden an added dimension of interest as well as preserving the beauty of your garden design.
+Incorporating well-placed vines into your landscape, can not only add visual interest, it creates vertical walls that help frame your space.
+Choosing the right vines for the right place will give your garden an added dimension of interest as well as preserve the beauty of your garden design.
 Think vertical.

 So which variety is best?

 Well that depends….
 Start by asking yourself a few questions.